richardbattlesiii/neural_network/README.md

-If you're reading this, that probably means I specifically decided to show this to you.
-So, here's a little intro:
+If you're reading this, hi!
+Here's a little intro as to what this project is about:

 **WHAT?**